Skip to main content

 It is not advisable to change the Project Name after it's been created, instead, change the Title property if you want to change how the project appears.
 Shortcuts that refer to the project will no longer work if the project name is changed.

-Many of these settings can be modified in the Designer too, but it is important to note that you cannot change any of these project settings from the Gateway if the project is currently open in a Designer.
+It is important to note that you cannot change any of these project settings from the Gateway if the project is currently open in a Designer.

 Deleting a Project